-johnness asks: I was around Newsweek International from 2000-2003, and I think what you see is consistent with longterm trends: Newsmagazines everywhere love soft news generally, but an editor of an international edition (usually someone in NYC) has faith that someone in Tokyo will care about big news in Kenya and vice-versa.
+johnness says: I was around Newsweek International from 2000-2003, and I think what you see is consistent with longterm trends: Newsmagazines everywhere love soft news generally, but an editor of an international edition (usually someone in NYC) has faith that someone in Tokyo will care about big news in Kenya and vice-versa.
 The top editor for the American version of a newsmagazine will devote most of their limited "news" covers to domestic happenings.
 A folo cover on Egypt wouldn't likely be considered.

 » SFB says: Thanks for the take on this piece, John.
 It’s worth noting that Newsweek’s covers tend to go strongly domestic as well.
 Much appreciated. — Ernie @ SFB